jdevfullstack-tutorials/w3css-intro/README.md

 CSS is Cascading Style Sheet to add styling to your HTML.
-HTML is the skeleton of your website, it was derived from SGML (Standardized General Markup Language) so you can tell the computer that, for example, a certain word is a paragraph the other one is the heading.
+HTML is the skeleton of your website, it was derived from SGML (Standardized General Markup Language) so you can tell the computer that
+your text document should be displayed as an organized document not plain text.
 JavaScript is the script to automate your HTML code or to make it dynamic.